scikit-build/scikit-build-core/README.md

 # value.
 Set to 0 or the empty string to disable.
 The default will be kept in
 # sync with the version of FindPython stored in scikit-build-core.
 backport.find-python = "3.26.1"

+# This is the only editable mode currently
+editable.mode = "redirect"

+# Enable auto rebuilds on import (experimental)
+editable.rebuild = false

+# Display output on stderr while rebuilding on import
+editable.verbose = false

 # Enable experimental features if any are available
 experimental = false